 Truck drivers are subject to federal regulations as well as the rules of the road, in part because truck accidents can cause particularly serious injuries and extensive property damage.
 When truck drivers or the companies that employ them ignore these regulations or fail to follow driving laws, the results can be disastrous.

-If you or a loved one are suffering from injuries in the aftermath of a truck accident, a truck accident lawyer in Jupiter, FL, may be able to help.
+If you or a loved one are suffering from injuries in the aftermath of a truck accident, a Jupiter truck accident lawyer may be able to help.
 Call the Law Offices of Anidjar & Levine at 1-800-747-3733 today for a free consultation.

 Determining Who Is Liable for Your Injuries in a Truck Accident

 If you suffered injuries in an accident with an 18-wheeler, an attorney can help establish what caused the accident and who is liable.

 Many causes of truck accidents are the same as other traffic collisions, but some collisions are unique to big rigs:

 - Jackknife: When the coupling attaching the trailer to the tractor of a truck is loose, the trailer could swing into your lane and strike your vehicle.